-In this workshop, Mamta Israni of India gives students the opportunity to observe and wear traditional clothing from the various parts of India.
-They learn how, where and when different styles and fabrics are worn.
-Participants also “role-play” the process of purchasing clothing in India and learn how it differs from their own experiences.
+In this workshop, Mamta Israni of India gives participants the opportunity to observe and wear traditional clothing from the various parts of India.
+They learn how, where, and when different styles and fabrics are worn.
+Participants also roleplay the process of purchasing clothing in India and learn how it differs from their own experiences.

 Open space for students to sit on the floor near Mamta